Jeon Seok-ho: Return to television and theater

-In fall, Jeon joined The 63rd regular performance of the Yeonwoo Theater Company, Inside Himalaya.
-It was performed at the Yeonwoo Small Theater in Hyehwa-dong, Jongno-gu from August 14 to September 14.
-Revolved around stories of five men sharing their hearts while traveling together in the Himalayas.
-This is the third work in the travel play series presented by director Park Seon-hee and actors following 'India Blog' and 'Turkish Blues'.
-Kim Da-hin, Park Dong-wook, Jeon Seok-ho, Lim Seung-Beom, and Kim Hyun-Sik appeared.
+In the fall of the same year, Jeon joined the 63rd regular performance of the Yeonwoo Theater Company, Inside Himalaya.
+The production was staged at the Yeonwoo Small Theater in Hyehwa-dong, Jongno-gu, from August 14 to September 14.
+The play revolves around the stories of five men who share their experiences while traveling together in the Himalayas.
+This production marks the third work in the travel play series presented by director Park Seon-hee and the acting team, following India Blog and Turkish Blues.
+The cast included Kim Da-hin, Park Dong-wook, Jeon Seok-ho, Lim Seung-beom, and Kim Hyun-sik.